Grampians Paradise Camping and Caravan Parkland offers:

 Please contact us to confirm availability for a given date.

-Nessa (Vanessa) Beckitt, Aidan Banfield and our two sons are the family that are your hosts at Grampians Paradise.
+Nessa (Vanessa) Beckitt, Aidan Banfield and our two adult sons are the family that are your hosts at Grampians Paradise.
+If you are lucky you may get to meet Tom and Aileen Banfield, Aidans parents.
+Tom established the Campground originally.

 Early morning light and green grassy sites by our little Blue Lake.
 This is Lakeside 3 (L3) a Lakeside Powered Site suitable for camper trailers, tents and small or mid sized caravans.